 This is typically the next question asked after discussing cost.
 There still seems to be this stigma surrounding talent development that if you “make your team members too good,” they’ll end up leaving.
 Chances are, you’ve seen some version of this making it’s rounds on LinkedIn.

 Quite honestly, such a debate seems ludicrous.
 It’s imperative to invest in your talent — not doing so is like refusing to water your crops.
 As an employer, you should be happy to develop your team.
-The benefits you’ll exude far out ways any potential problems you might endure.
+The benefits you’ll exude far outweighs any potential problems you might endure.

 First and foremost, your team’s growth will positively affect your business.
 Maybe someone brings a unique solution to the table after gaining a new perspective or maybe a team is now working more efficiently after learning about shortcuts and productivity hacks.